 - What is a directory?
-Another name for "folder" as Windows likes to call them.
+Another name for what Windows likes to call a folder.

-- FTP means "File Transfer Protocol" which is a way to upload or publish your web pages that you create here to your web server.
+- FTP stands for "File Transfer Protocol" which is the method used to upload or publish the web pages that you create here to your web server.

 - You can use Internet Explorer to upload your files.
 Enter the FTP address in the address bar, hit Go.
 Like this: ftp://ftp.yoursite.com.
 A box will come up enter your user name and password.
 When it logs you in find your Public folder and drag your files into the window to upload them.
 There are many free FTP programs available such as:

 One of these might suit your needs: